25+ Activities in Cairo – Complete Local Travel Guide Included

 The Great Pyramids of Giza

 Visiting the only standing ancient wonder of the world has been a dream for many thanks to history classes.
-You just can’t go to Egypt without visiting its main monument and greatest attraction, and despite how touristy this might be, it’s TOTALLY WORTH IT.
+You just can’t go to Egypt without visiting its main monument and greatest attraction, and despite how touristy this might be, this is one of the touristy activities in Cairo that’s TOTALLY WORTH IT.

 The pyramids were built as royal tombs or burial sites for ancient Egyptian kings.
 The most famous of all are the Great Pyramids of Giza, which were built a little over 4,500 years ago for the kings Khufu, Khafre, and Menkaure.